santuario/umba-example/README.md

 ```

-The best result was obtained using a value of 5 in the *n-char* level as is shown in the following graph:
+The best result was obtained using a value of 5 in the *n-char* level as shown in the following graph:

 ![Trackstreet Web 1,20%](./images/Trackstreet_Graphs_1.png)